juji-io/datalevin/benchmarks/JOB-bench/README.md

 ./postgres-time
 ./postgres-time
 ```

-For Datalevin, both `lein` and `clj` build tools are needed, the former is for
-building the main project, and the later for running the benchmark.

 Same as the above, we run `clj -Xbench` once to warm up.
 Then run it again to report the
 results.
 The numbers were extracted from `explain` function results and written